Macarostola miniella

 Macarostola miniella is a species of moth in the family Gracillariidae.
 It is endemic to New Zealand.
 This species is only found in the North Island and the adult moths have two different colour variations.

 Taxonomy

-This species was first described by Baron Cajetan von Felder, Rudolf Felder and Alois Friedrich Rogenhofer in 1875 under the name Stathmopoda miniella.
+This species was first described by Baron Cajetan von Felder and Alois Friedrich Rogenhofer in 1875 under the name Stathmopoda miniella.
 Edward Meyrick, thinking he was describing a new species, named it Gracilaria ethela in 1880.
 Meyrick synonymised this name with S. miniella in 1889.
+George Hudson discussed and illustrated this species under the name Parectopa miniella in his 1928 book The butterflies and moths of New Zealand.
 John S. Dugdale assigned this species to the genus Macraostola in 1988.
-The lectotype specimen is held at the Natural History Museum, London.
+The holotype specimen, collected in Auckland, is held at the Natural History Museum, London.

 Description

 Meyrick described the species as follows:

 The adult moths of this species come in two colour variations.
 The more common variation is the crimson and yellow form.
 The other variation has more dull fuscous colouration replacing the crimson.

 Distribution

 This species is endemic to New Zealand.
 M. miniella is common and found throughout the North Island.